r-kouki/soa-exam/README.md

     -   Stores swipe data and confirmed matches in MongoDB (`dating_app_matching_db`).
     -   `SwipeModel` and `MatchModel` defined with Mongoose.
     -   gRPC service for `submitSwipe` and `getConfirmedMatches`.
+    -   Integrated with `notification-service` to alert users about new matches.
 -   **Chat Service (`microservices/chat-service`)**:
     -   Manages real-time messaging between matched users using WebSockets.
     -   Stores chat messages in MongoDB (`dating_app_chat_db`).
     -   `ChatMessageModel` defined with Mongoose.
-    -   Provides a basic gRPC endpoint (`GetMessageHistory`) for fetching chat history (implementation pending).
+    -   Provides a basic gRPC endpoint (`GetMessageHistory`) for fetching chat history.
     -   WebSocket server allows clients to connect, send, and receive messages within chat rooms.
 -   **Notification Service (`microservices/notification-service`)**:
     -   Handles the delivery of notifications to users.
     -   Implements a gRPC service with a `SendNotification` endpoint.
     -   Supports various notification types (`NEW_MATCH`, `NEW_MESSAGE`, `PROFILE_VISIT`).
     -   Provides a foundation for integration with external notification systems (email, push, SMS).
+-   **Event Service (`microservices/event-service`)**:
+    -   Manages event topics like "Available Tonight" or "Coders Night".
+    -   Implements gRPC endpoints for creating events, subscribing, and sending notifications.
+    -   Uses Kafka for event publishing and consuming.
+    -   Integrates with `notification-service` to notify subscribers about events.
+    -   Stores event data and subscriptions in MongoDB (`dating_app_event_db`).
+-   **Message Broker**:
+    -   Kafka and Zookeeper services for async communication and event streaming.
+    -   Topics for event notifications and subscription management.
 -   **Keycloak**:
     -   Set up and running, with a realm (`dating-app-realm`) and a client (`dating-app-gateway`) configured.
 Not yet integrated into the API Gateway's request authentication flow.